meilisearch/specifications/text/0096-auto-batching.md

 ### 1. Summary

-MeiliSearch can automatically group consecutive asynchronous `documentAdditions` tasks into a single batch for an index.
+MeiliSearch can automatically group consecutive asynchronous `documentsAddition` / `documentsPartial` tasks for the same index into a single batch via an automatic batching mechanism.

 #### Summary Key points